 For example, if your date range is set to “Last 7 days,” consider that data from the last 3 days may not be complete.
 So the numbers shown for the last 7 days may not include the most recent 3 days of the last 7 days.

 About reach and location targeting

-Unique reach metrics use statistical models based on observing aggregated user behavior at the country level.
+Unique reach and frequency metrics use statistical models based on observing aggregated user behavior at the country level.
 Because the models are calculated at the country level, in a small percentage of cases the metrics may appear inconsistent, particularly for campaigns that target small geographical areas, such as a single city or zip code.